AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 Open Office database tutorials.

 The link I gave above is for the table of contents.
 It tells you everything.
 "Too Much Information", big time.

-If you just want to look up, say, what the rules are for the CONCAT function, you may want to head straight to the section about the built-in functions (frameless) and stored procedures.
+If you just want to look up, say, what the rules are for the CONCAT string manipulation function, start at the table of contents the section for the HyperSQL User Guide.
+As that stood, April 2020, you'd want...

 Editorial Philosophy